WeiLiBryan/React-Google-Books/README.md

 ## Description

-Application uses Google Books API to search for a book and search
+Application uses Google Books API to search for a book and save it to a Mongo Database

 ![Website Gif](./client/public/websiteGIF.gif)

 ## Deployed Link